 Whether you have just two days in Chicago or a little longer, there are more than enough things to do in Chicago to fill your itinerary.
-The Windy City is home to world-class museums, theatre, plenty of shopping, and our fair share of tourist attractions.
+The Windy City is home to world-class museums, theatre, delicious food, plenty of shopping, and our fair share of tourist attractions.
 While I highly recommend adding a good dose of some of Chicago‘s popular attractions to your agenda, as a local I had to share some of my favourite places in the city.

 Chicago’s Live Music Scene